 Description of Motivating Example

-Throughout the course of this paper, references are made to “The immune cell landscape in kidneys with lupus nephritis patients” [9].
-This paper references single-cell data collected as part of a cross-sectional, case-control study of 27 Lupus Nephritis subjects.
-Samples of kidney tissue are taken at ten clinical sites across the United States,, where they are crygenically frozen and shiped to a central processing facility.
-Samples are thawed, dissociated, and sorted into single-cell suspension across 384-well plates using FlowJo 10.0.7, 11-color flow cytomery [10]. sc-RNA sequencing is performed using a modified CEL-Seq2 method [11], followed by ∼ 1 million paired-end reads per cell.
+Throughout the course of this paper, references are made to the 20XX manuscript entitled “The immune cell landscape in kidneys with lupus nephritis patients” [9].
+In this manuscript XX et al compare XXXX for XX Lupus Nephritis cases vs. XX population???
+Controls.
+Kidney tissue single-cell data for the 27 individuals was collected as part of a cross-sectional, case-control study from ten clinical sites across the United States.
+Each sample was crygenically frozen and shiped to a central processing facility were samples were thawed, dissociated, and sorted into single-cell suspension across 384-well plates using FlowJo 10.0.7, 11-color flow cytomery [10]. sc-RNA sequencing was performed using a modified CEL-Seq2 method [11], followed by ∼ 1 million paired-end reads per cell.
 Data can be accessed through the ImmPort repository with accession code SDY997.

 Data Quality Control